 Overview

 This guide explains how to create a Windows template in Softdrive that can automatically join a device to Microsoft Entra ID (and optionally enroll in Intune) on first boot.
-The approach uses:
+First method will require more steps but will avoid any possible issue.

 Prerequisites